ADM posts 76% Q1 profit jump, sees strong 2021 as COVID restrictions ease

-EnergyADM posts 76% Q1 profit jump, sees strong 2021 as COVID restrictions ease

-Archer Daniels Midland Co (ADM.N) reported a 76% jump in first-quarter profit on Tuesday as robust import demand from China and strong oilseed crushing margins boosted the U.S. grains merchant's core agricultural services and oilseeds unit.
+(Reuters) -Archer Daniels Midland Co reported a 76% jump in first-quarter profit on Tuesday as robust import demand from China and strong oilseed crushing margins boosted the U.S. grains merchant’s core agricultural services and oilseeds unit.

 The company forecast “significant year-over-year growth” in 2021 as coronavirus vaccinations accelerate and pandemic restrictions continue to ease on some markets, lifting demand for the company’s food, feed and biofuel products.